Armageddon (2003)

-The 2003 Armageddon was the fourth Armageddon professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
-It was held exclusively for wrestlers from the promotion's Raw brand division.
-The event took place on December 14, 2003, at the TD Waterhouse Centre in Orlando, Florida.
+The 2003 Armageddon was a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
+It was the fourth Armageddon and took place on December 14, 2003, at the TD Waterhouse Centre in Orlando, Florida.
+It was held exclusively for wrestlers from the promotion's Raw brand division, which made it the first brand-exclusive Armageddon after the previous year's event also featured wrestlers from SmackDown!.

 The main event was a Triple Threat match for the World Heavyweight Championship between Kane, Triple H, and champion Goldberg.
 Triple H won the match and the World Heavyweight Championship after pinning Goldberg following a chokeslam from Kane.
-The undercard included Randy Orton winning the Intercontinental Championship from Rob Van Dam, Evolution (Bautista and Ric Flair) winning the World Tag Team Championship from the Dudley Boyz, and Shawn Michaels defeating Batista.
+The undercard included Randy Orton winning the Intercontinental Championship from Rob Van Dam, Evolution (Bautista and Ric Flair) winning the World Tag Team Championship from The Dudley Boyz (Bubba Ray Dudley and D-Von Dudley), and Shawn Michaels defeating Batista.

 The event grossed US$450,000 with 9,000 ticket sales and received 200,000 pay-per-view buys.
 Armageddon was met with a generally negative critical reception.
 The event was claimed to be a "flop" by Canadian Online Explorer's professional wrestling event section.
 They rated the overall event a one out of ten.
 When the event was released on DVD, it reached a peak position of second on Billboards DVD sales chart for recreational sports.
 It remained on the chart for four consecutive weeks.

 Production

 Background

-Armageddon was established in 1999 as World Wrestling Entertainment's (WWE) December pay-per-view (PPV) and was held every year except in 2001.
-The 2003 event was held on December 14 at the TD Waterhouse Centre in Orlando, Florida.
-It was the fourth event in the Armageddon chronology and featured wrestlers exclusively from the Raw brand.
+Armageddon was a professional wrestling pay-per-view (PPV) event established by World Wrestling Entertainment (WWE) in 1999 and held every December except in 2001.
+The fourth event was held on December 14, 2003, at the TD Waterhouse Centre in Orlando, Florida.
+While the previous year's event featured wrestlers from both the Raw and SmackDown! brands, the 2003 event was held exclusively for Raw, which made it the first brand-exclusive Armageddon.